874bowen/herbeauty/README.md

 ```

 ### Step 4: Login and Logout Functionality
 For our users to be able to log in and log out of our application we are going to `useSession`, a React Hook that helps us check if someone signed in.
-Before we use this hook we have to wrap our application with the `SessionProvider`.
-To do this, copy this to `_app.js`:
+Before we use this hook, we have to wrap our application with the `SessionProvider`.
+To perform this task, your `_app.js` file should look like this:

 ```javascript
 import '../styles/globals.css'